LeetestOfCodes/popularity-factors-spotify/README.md

 At the end of each decade, a multi-variable graph is meant to be displayed that shows various visualizations of the models used and their determinations.
 This occurs thanks to the evaluate_model() function.
 This lack of visuals can be remedied by clicking the "Open in Colab" button at the top of the Jupyter Notebook file of the Colab project.

+# Crucial Work Distribution Note
+This was a project that was done in equal, 50-50 distribution of tasks between myself and coauthor of this project, @PromitHossain.